share this post:

 When it comes time to make a decision ask yourself, “Will this make the wedding day more fun for us and our guests?”

-Those fancy napkins you’re debating about may look really pretty, but in the end, they probably won’t enhance the wedding experience too much.
+Those fancy napkins and chair covers you’re debating about may look really pretty, but in the end, they probably won’t enhance the wedding experience too much.

 You and your fiancé’s priorities may differ slightly but keep them in mind when you are disagreeing on a decision.
 If you don’t understand why he would want to splurge more for the fancy steak option meaning you’ll have to cut back in other areas, remember that maybe the meal experience is the most important thing to him and his family.

-How your wedding day goes is not a reflection of who you are.
+Myth 4: How my wedding day goes is a reflection of who I am

 Pinterest and the wedding industry sell perfection and it’s easy to think that your wedding is a reflection of you so you want it to be perfect.